This page was most recently updated on May 8th, 2025

 SECTION 1.01 Name.

-The official name of the organization shall be “The United Court of the Rising Sun Empire” D.B.A.
+The organization’s official name shall be “The United Court of the Rising Sun Empire” D.B.A.
 “The United Court of the Pikes Peak Empire.”
-The Board of Advisors may designate other names at its discretion from time to time but, in the event that it should do so, it shall appropriately file all necessary trade name affidavits and other documents with the appropriate authorities of the State of Colorado.
-For purposes of these By-Laws, the Corporation shall be designated as either “Corporation” or the “Court”.
+The Board of Advisors may designate other names at its discretion from time to time, but in the event that it should do so, it shall appropriately file all necessary trade name affidavits and other documents with the appropriate authorities of the State of Colorado.
+For purposes of these By-Laws, the Corporation shall be designated as either the “Corporation” or the “Court.”.

 SECTION 1.02 Nature.

-The Corporation is a non-profit corporation and shall be maintained as a non-profit corporation under all applicable laws and statutes of the State of Colorado and the United States, SECTION 501(C)(3) of the Internal Revenue code.
+The Corporation is a non-profit corporation and shall be maintained as such under all applicable laws and statutes of the State of Colorado and the United States, SECTION 501(C)(3) of the Internal Revenue Code.

 SECTION 1.03 Ownership.